 Description: Here, we complete library amplification for CUT&Tag reactions in situ using the ligated sequencing adapters as PCR templates.
-This strategy minimizes loss of sample/reaction volume and streamlines the workflow, resulting in greater assay sensitivity and throughput.
+This strategy minimizes sample loss and streamlines the workflow, resulting in greater assay sensitivity and throughput.
 Library amplification is performed directly on the entire reaction mixture by adding i5 and i7 sequencing primers as well as non-hot start CUTANATM High Fidelity 2x PCR Master Mix.
 Note that these PCR steps are designed to amplify CUT&Tag DNA fragments compatible with Illumina paired-end sequencing (100 bp - 700 bp).
 Thus, contaminating high-molecular weight DNA fragments are not enriched by these PCR parameters.
-After PCR, final sequence library DNA is purified using AMPure XP beads and quantified using the QubitTM fluorometer.
+After PCR, final sequence library DNA is purified using AMPure beads and quantified using the QubitTM fluorometer.

 There is no "typical yield" for a CUT&Tag assay, as the reaction varies widely by cell type, target abundance, number of cells, fixation or treatment conditions, and so forth.
-It is far more useful to consider the minimal post-PCR DNA yields necessary to accurately quantify sequencing libraries using the Qubit fluorometer and Bioanalyzer® or TapeStation®.
-In EpiCypher's experience, the minimal amount of DNA needed for accurate library quantification is >2 ng/μl in

-15 μL (or 30 ng total DNA).
+It is far more useful to consider the minimal post-PCR DNA yields necessary to accurately quantify sequencing libraries using the Qubit fluorometer and Bioanalyzer/TapeStation.
+In EpiCypher's experience, the minimal amount of DNA needed for accurate library quantification is >2ng/ul in 15 $\mu$ L (or 30 ng total DNA).
 EpiCypher includes positive (H3K4me3 and/or H3K27me3) and negative (IgG) control antibodies in all CUT&Tag experiments (see FAQs and Experimental Design), and compares yields as part of our quality control analysis.
 However, there is no set ratio for differential recovery and it can vary by cell type, target, and input amount.
 In general, yields for an abundant target (i.e. H3K27me3) should always be higher than IgG.